subsquid-labs/squid-evm-template/README.md

 * Database migrations must reside in `db/migrations` and must be plain js files.
 * `sqd(1)` and `squid-*(1)` executables consult `.env` file for a number of environment variables.

-## Graphql server extensions
+## GraphQL server extensions

 It is possible to extend `squid-graphql-server(1)` with custom [type-graphql](https://typegraphql.com) resolvers and to add request validation.
-More details will be added later.
+See [the docs](https://docs.subsquid.io/develop-a-squid/graphql-api/custom-resolvers/) for more details.

 ## Disclaimer

 This is alpha-quality software.
-Expect some bugs and incompatible changes in coming weeks.
+The Squid SDK may introduce breaking changes in the future versions.